RizonRice/Aigis/README.md

 ### Where in IRC to see Aigis in action

-On Rizon (as Aigis or the alt nick, NaotoShirogane): #Aigis, #dprk, #plex and #rice (owner nick is lunarmage)
+On Rizon (as Aigis or the alt nick, NaotoShirogane): #Aigis, #dprk and #rice (owner nick is lunarmage)

 Send me a message on either Rizon or through GitHub if you want me to run Aigis in your IRC network.
-Aigis joins any channel instantly when invited if on Rizon.